Holoon/HtmlBuilder/README.md

 ```

 ## Contributing
+If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.
-If you'd like to contribute, please fork the repository and use a feature branch.
 Please respect existing style in code.

-**Important notes for pull requests** : This project use *GitFlow*, please branch from `develop`, not `master`.